uasoft-indonesia/badaso-documentation-gen-1/docs/getting-started/installation.md

 ---

 ## Preparation
-Before using Badaso, please register on [Badaso Dashboard](https://badaso-dashboard.uatech.co.id/) to get BADASO_KEY.
+Before using Badaso, please register on <a href="https://badaso.uatech.co.id/" target="_blank">Badaso</a> to get BADASO_LICENSE_KEY.
 This key must be included in the laravel project's .env.
 Here are the steps for registering and getting a license on Badaso Dashboard.
 1. Register, enter your data name, email and password